agisga/agisga.github.io/_posts/2015-8-19-GSoC_2015_final_post_on_mixed_models.markdown

 Often the experimental design or the data suggests a linear mixed model whose random effects are associated with multiple grouping factors.
 A specification of multiple random effects terms which correspond to multiple grouping factors is often referred to as *crossed random effect*, or *nested random effects* if the corresponding grouping factors are nested in each other.
 A good reference on such models is [Chapter 2](http://lme4.r-forge.r-project.org/book/Ch2.pdf) of Douglas Bates' `lme4` book.

 Like `lme4`, `mixed_models` is particularly well suited for models with crossed or nested random effects.
-The current release of `statmodels` however does not support crossed or nested random effects (according to the [documentation](http://statsmodels.sourceforge.net/devel/mixed_linear.html)).
+The current release of `statmodels`, however, does not support crossed or nested random effects (according to the [documentation](http://statsmodels.sourceforge.net/devel/mixed_linear.html)).

 As an example we fit a linear mixed model with nested random effects to a data frame with 100 rows of the form: